-I have two dogs, Michael Mitchel and Helen Destroy who also make us laugh and drive us crazypants.
+I have two dogs, Michael Mitchel (or Michael Douglass, depending on who you ask), and Helen Destroy who also make us laugh and drive us crazypants.

 I have two amazing and hilarious older brothers (Peaches and Tio Tortio) and a sister-in-law (Chief) who call me: Vagina Witch, Lady Moon, or KateD.

 I enjoy laughing, hugs, sharp whit, tough love, using the back door of a house, chocolate, nicknames....and long walks on a beach.

 I come from a family of educators (parents, in-laws, brothers, husband, sister-in-law, and cousin).

 I've completed a few triathlons, a half marathon and swims across Cayuga Lake and Mirror Lake in the ADKs.
 (They are good reminders of how strong and capable my body is).

 Listening to music while I'm swimming is next to nirvana.